qaharmdz/sketsa/README.md

-Sketsa is an UIkit test for various admin elements; no plan to develop it into full whistle UIkit admin template.
+Sketsa is an UIkit test for various admin elements.

 ### Development Principal